narcatix/pa-editor-tutorial/videos/script.md

 There are 4 dragging modes that can be used with 4 keyboard keys: W for position mode, E for scale mode, R for rotation mode, and T for colour mode.

 ##### Control Bar
 So now you know how to work with one gameplay object, but there's only so much you can do with just that, so let's create another one.
 For that I will use the **Control Bar** which is situated right below the Preview Window.
 The Control Bar lets you do things like control playback, change the timeline layer, and create new objects.
-So to create a new object I simply click on the button that says "Object", and here it is, in the middle-centre of the preview.
+So to create a new gameplay object I simply click on the button that says "Object", and here it is, in the middle-centre of the preview.
 It's so small, let's make it bigger by changing the drag mode to "size" with E, and dragging from it in the preview.

 If I want to delete an object I would select it either by clicking on it on the timeline or on its shape in the preview, and using the Delete key.